What to Look for in a Life Insurance Policy

 Know the types of life insurance policies

-Deciding how much financial protection you need is the first step.
+Deciding how much life insurance you need is the first step.
 Then, you can choose the type of life insurance policy for your family.
 A term life insurance policy gives you coverage for a period of time while whole life insurance is also known as permanent life insurance because it can last your entire lifetime.

 There is no right or wrong life insurance policy, so make sure to find one that best fits your needs.